-

 Unused 2012 card with a really tiny Korean caption, and larger, colourful pre-printed postage of a different engine.
 Grade: 1

-• Geese (Anser cygnoides) (set of four)
+Geese (Anser cygnoides) (set of 4)

-A set of four unused cards, specific to this particular species, as described in Wikipedia: “The swan goose is a rare large goose with a natural breeding range in inland Mongolia, northernmost China, and southeastern Russia.
+A set of four cards, specific to this particular species, as described in Wikipedia: “The swan goose is a rare large goose with a natural breeding range in inland Mongolia, northernmost China, and southeastern Russia.
 It is migratory and winters mainly in central and eastern China”.
 And, possibly, DPRK.
 The pre-printed postage bears WWF logo.
 Grades: 1

 No English caption, only Korean (홍학), but we know a flamingo when we see one.
 The pre-printed postage on this 2012 unused card is, however, of Fringilla montifringilla — a brambling, or small type of finch.
 Grade: 1